 What is significant about the current incarnation of the Lizard is that now that he’s killed Connors’ son Billy, he seems to have fully embraced the reptilian side of himself.
 When Morbius (more on that later) has developed a “cure” for Connors, the readers are in on the fact that he doesn’t want to change back into his human form.
 Instead he wants to infect more people with the Lizard serum, creating an army of lizards at his disposal.
 Slott makes a point of establishing that the human side of Connors is all but gone, and we only get the slightest hint that an inkling MIGHT remain in the closing panel of ASM #690 when he’s ready to inject himself with the serum to become permanently Lizard and he hesitates.
 If we find out in the next issue that he doesn’t want to be the Lizard forever, we’re stuck in the same vicious cycle we’ve been in since the character was first introduced in ASM #6.
 And if he does take the serum, well then the character has truly run his course in terms of Spidey’s rogue gallery.
 What’s going to distinguish Lizard from a bad-guy like Carnage who just kills and causes havoc with conscience or thought?
 And as I’ve said before, those are my least favorite kids of villains.

 That’s not to say I hated everything in these last three issues – far from it.
 But last year there seemed to be a certain “spark” to Slott’s writing that seems to be dimming as we get closer and closer to ASM #700.
 I don’t know if there are truly “big changes” in store for the character after that issue, or with this whole Marvel Now initiative, but the last few months of issues just read as if they’re being written by someone who’s winding things down and getting ready to hand the reins over to a new creative team.
 There’s of course been not even the slightest public admission that Slott is off the title soon, and I’d be shocked if there was one, but it doesn’t change the fact that ASM has gone from being a wild symphony of storylines and outside characters being tied together to a more frustrating jazz trio that has moments of brilliance and moments of dissidence playing together.
-I loved how Mary Jane finally points out the absurdity of Peter’s “no one days” mantra, and then cringed at what appeared to be the ultimate payoff of Morbius’ reappearance in the title, which was essentially one drawn-out fist-fight with Spider-Man over the fact that he first dug up Billy Connors’ corpse and then took a bite out of someone at Horizon.
+I loved how Mary Jane finally points out the absurdity of Peter’s “no one dies” mantra, and then cringed at what appeared to be the ultimate payoff of Morbius’ reappearance in the title, which was essentially one drawn-out fist-fight with Spider-Man over the fact that he first dug up Billy Connors’ corpse and then took a bite out of someone at Horizon.
 The fact that Spidey treated Morbius like a total chump made it even more of a letdown.

 A part of me hopes that this is all a calm before the storm.
 There’s still some good storytelling being told.
 Has anyone checked out Roger Stern’s Peter Parker Spider-Man point one issue, yet?
 Great stuff.
 But between Slott’s last 7 or 8 issues, Avenging Spider-Man’s recent lull (using a Spidey comic to sell a new series for Captain Marvel?
 Really?), and of course AvX, which I will have some choice words for as soon as I have time to type them, it just feels like Marvel is at a crossroads with its most popular character, which of course has my own fan spidey-sense tingling.